 - Ease of use

 One of the key reasons for this set of requirements is to help bring flow chemistry into University teaching courses, thus enabling students to be more aware of this increasingly important technique.

 With this in mind, Vapourtec has developed (in conjunction with the New Synthetic Methods Group at the University of Connecticut) a set of laboratory teaching materials that introduce students to the key concepts of flow chemistry and include practical teaching experiments.

 This free E-Series customers booklet ‘An Introduction to Flow Chemistry – A Practical Laboratory Guide’ makes it possible to include hands on flow chemistry in the undergraduate chemistry syllabus with minimum effort.

 What is included?

-Detailed instructions for correctly setting up the equipment for the experiment are include, in diagrammatic and step by step form.
+- Detailed instructions for correctly setting up the equipment for the experiment are included, in the diagrammatic and step-by-step form.

-Step by step instructions for the whole experiment are available in checklist form including all workup.
+- Step-by-step instructions for the whole experiment are available in checklist form including all workups.

 About the experiments